Home / Service Level Agreement

 Operations can continue in a restricted fashion.

-there is material degradation of functionality or performance
+Users can access the Cloud Offering however, there is material degradation of functionality or performance

 Priority 3